msfjarvis/msfjarvis.dev/content/posts/publishing-an-android-library-to-github-packages.md

 NB: Grab a Personal Access Token from GitHub with the `write:packages` scope.
 You will be using this as authentication to deploy packages.
 I'll not delve deep into this, a Google search will point you in the right direction if you're not familiar with how to obtain one.

->UPDATE(06/06/2020): The Android Gradle Plugin supports the Gradle Maven Publish plugin beginning version 4.0.0, so I've added the new process for this at the beginning of this guide.
-The previous post follows.

 ### New deployment steps

 Since the `maven-publish` plugin now works with Android libraries, all you need to do is ensure you're on Gradle 6.5 and AGP 4.0.0, then configure as follows.